cherstewart/JSHomes-Platform/docs/experimental/docker.md

 ## Troubleshooting

-Nuke it and try starting up fresh again:
+Nuke it and start again:

 ```
 docker-compose rm -v